30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 The “what if it snows” version, the “maybe I’ll suddenly start reading this novel on this trip” version, and of course the classic panic packer who throws everything in at the last minute.

-Packing became an even bigger part of my life after my husband joined the civil service.
-Because of his postings, we’ve shifted homes almost every year, six moves in six years, and somewhere between packing up entire houses and traveling to more than 25 countries, I had no choice but to learn how to pack fast, light, and without losing my sanity.
+Because of his postings, we’ve shifted homes almost every year, six moves in six years, and somewhere between packing up entire houses and packing for travel across more than 25 countries, I had no choice but to learn how to pack fast, light, and without losing my sanity.

 Spoiler alert: there isn’t.

-Over time, I realized that the best packing tips and hacks don’t come from aesthetic Pinterest lists, they come from real travel days, messy suitcases, airport chaos, and figuring out what you actually reach for when you’re living out of a bag.
+Over time, I realized that the best packing tips and travel packing hacks don’t come from aesthetic Pinterest lists, they come from real travel days, messy suitcases, airport chaos, and figuring out what you actually reach for when you’re living out of a bag.

 I’ve tried everything from overstuffed luggage packing to minimalist carry-on packing, and somewhere along the way, I found a system that finally worked for me.